Mask Fit Testing

 Requirements

 Book a fit testing appointment as soon as you are able.
 Fit test results are valid for one year.
-If you wait until the last minute, you might find it difficult to secure an appointment, whether this is through MDHS or externally.
+If you wait until the last minute, you might find it difficult to secure an appointment.

-Placement providers should be the first point of contact for being fit tested, but if you are going on placement for the first time, this can be a challenge!
+Placement providers should be the first point of contact for being fit tested, but if you are going on placement for the first time, this can be challenging.

-Please ensure you read the Information Handout and are aware of the preparation requirements.
+Please ensure you read the Fit Testing Student Guide and are aware of the preparation requirements.
 If you fail to appropriately prepare for your test, you may be turned away and asked to rebook (creating a delay).

 Follow the testing requirements